Ocean Breeze Revitalizing Sea Salt Scrub

 Firstly, coconut oil is very soothing and anti-inflammatory.
 This can help with any nasty blemishes or skin infections that present on the skin on application.
 However, it also helps to prevent these things by helping to reinforce the skin’s natural barrier protection.

 However, you can substitute this oil if you want.
 I would go for something deeply nourishing, such as jojoba oil or grapeseed oil.
-However, as both of these carrier oils are a liquid at room temperature, you should expect the homemade scrub to be softer and a little more runny.
+However, as both of these carrier oils are a liquid at room temperature, you should expect the scrub to be softer and a little more runny.

 add oils and stir well